 - 4.1.
 The Council holds both provisions and reserves. - 4.2.
-Provisions are made for liabilities or losses that are likely or certain to be incurred, but where it is uncertain as to the amounts or the dates which they will arise.
+Provisions are made for liabilities or losses that are likely or certain to be incurred, but where it is uncertain as to the amounts or the dates which they will

+- arise.
 The Council complies with the definition of provisions contained within CIPFA's Accounting Code of Practice. - 4.3.
 Reserves (or Earmarked Reserves) are held in one of three main categories: - 4.4.
 Reserves for special purposes or to fund expenditure that has been delayed, and in many cases relate to external Grants and Contributions - reserves can be held for a specific purpose, for example where money is set aside to replace equipment or undertake repairs on a rolling cycle, which can help smooth the impact of funding. - 4.5.
 Local Management of Schools (LMS) reserves that are held on behalf of schools the LMS reserve is only for schools and reflects balances held by individual schools.
 The balances are not available to support other County Council expenditure. - 4.6.
 General Balances reserves that are not earmarked for a specific purpose.
 The General Balances reserve is held to enable the County Council to manage unplanned or unforeseen events.
 The Executive Director of Finance is required to form a judgement on the level of the reserve and to advise Policy and Resources Committee accordingly. - 4.7.
 The reserves falling under this Committee would fall into the first category.
 Additionally, balances may relate specific grant income where we have receive the income but are yet to incur the expenditure, or the grant was planned to be used over a period of time, not related to a specific financial year. - 4.8.
 We will continue to review the reserve balances to ensure that their original objectives are still valid and would identify any reserves that could be considered available for re-allocation. - 4.9.
-The committees' unspent reserves and provisions as at 1st April 2018 totalled £2.991m, and is forecast to be £1.419m at 31st March 2019, previous forecast £1.621m.
-The additional consumption of reserves relates to Economic Development covering planned and funded project costs. - 4.10.
-The table below shows the balances of reserves and provisions and the actual usage for 2018 - 19.
+The committees' unspent reserves and provisions as at 1st April 2018 totalled £2.991m, and is forecast to be £1.682m at 31st March 2019, previous forecast £1.419m.
+The reduced consumption of reserves relates to improvements in the Corporate Property Management budget. - 4.10.
+The table below shows the balances of reserves and provisions and the actual usage for 2018 19.

-Table 3: Business & Property Committee: Reserves & Provisions

-Reserves & Provisions 2018-19 Balance at 1 April 2018 Forecast Balance at 31 March 2019 Change during 2018 - 19

-£m £m £m

-Corporate Property 1.102 0.000 1.102
+Table 3: Business & Property Committee: Reserves & Provisions Reserves & Provisions 2018-19 Balance at 1 April 2018 Forecast Balance at 31 March 2019 Change during 2018 - 19 £m £m £m Corporate Property Management 1.102 0.255 0.847 Economic Development (including Scottow Enterprise Park) 1.889 1.427 0.462 Committee Total 2.991 1.682 1.309

-Management

-Economic Development 1.889 1.419 0.470

-(including Scottow

-Enterprise Park)

-Committee Total 2.991 1.419 1.572

-The use of £1.102m of CPM reserves continues to smooth the effect of a reduced corporate offices budget.
+The use of £0.847m of CPM reserves continues to smooth the effect of a reduced corporate offices budget, this is a reduction in use of reserves of £0.255m since the previous report.